DeHaven Construction Company

 Moisture Problems: Inspection

-First talk with the homeowner about the condition.
+First, talk with the homeowner about the condition.
 It is possible that whatever it was that caused the past seepage has already been corrected.
 If the problem was corrected by installing buried drainpipes or coating the outside surface of the foundation wall, the correction would not be visible.
 If the homeowner indicates that the problem has been corrected, you should ask to see a copy of the paid bill.
 Or get the name of the contractor so that you can call to find out exactly what corrective steps were taken.
 Quite often a contractor provides a guarantee against water seepage.
 If there is such a guarantee, you should find out whether it is transferable.

-Moisture Problems: Indications in an unfinished basement
+Moisture Problems: Indications in Stucco and Masonry

 Moisture Problems: Walls